joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/08/26/us/harris-trump-election/in-the-hamptons-doug-emhoff-calls-kamala-harris-a-joyful-warrior

 **Two Bodies Found in Rice University Dorm Room in Possible Murder-Suicide**\
 `A female student was fatally shot.
-A man who is not believed to have been a student had what appeared to be a self-inflicted gunshot wound, a university spokesman said.`\
+A man who was not a student had a self-inflicted gunshot wound, the university president said.`\
 https://nytimes.com/2024/08/26/us/rice-university-shooting-homicide.html

 **Take the Wheel**\